Bylaws

 ARTICLE III: OFFICERS AND ELECTIONS

 1. Elective Officers.
-The elective officers of the Association shall be a President, a Vice President, and fifteen members of the Executive Council.
+The elective officers of the Network shall be a President, a Vice President, and fifteen members of the Executive Council, and two student members.
 The term of office of the President and the Vice President shall be one year.
-Members elected to the Executive Council shall serve staggered three-year terms.
+Members elected to the Executive Council shall serve staggered three-year terms, except for the two student members who shall serve a staggered term of two years.
 The President shall fill any vacancy on the Council by appointment until the next regularly scheduled election.
 The terms of newly elected officers shall begin immediately after the annual business meeting.

 4. Succession.